k----n/CMPUT404-assignment-css-hell/README.md

 Code is licensed under the Apache 2.0 license.

-Themes are are copyright Kalvin Eng (C) 2017 under the CC-BY-SA 4.0 unported license.
+Themes are copyright Kalvin Eng (C) 2017 under the CC-BY-SA 4.0 unported license.
 Attribution should be a hyperlink to the repository and (C) 2017 Kalvin Eng visibile in the text.